Robora-Lab/autonomous-building-inspection/index.md

 In prior rooftop inspection work using UAV photogrammetry, practitioners have relied on very high image overlap and long flight times to ensure model accuracy—constraints that limit operational efficiency in commercial assessments.
 Recognizing the need to balance flight duration, image capture volume, and reconstruction fidelity, this study systematically explores how ground sampling distance (GSD) and image overlap affect 3D model quality for complex rooftop infrastructure.

 We conducted nine autonomous flights over a multi‐segment rooftop on Queen’s University’s Ellis Hall with a DJI Phantom 4 Pro V2, varying GSD (0.51–1.49 cm) and overlap (60–90%).
-Photogrammetric reconstructions were generated in Reality Capture, and compared via cloud‑to‑cloud (C2C) metrics—precision, recall, and F‑score—against ground‑truth point clouds from a UAV‑based LiDAR (Zenmuse L2) validated by terrestrial laser scanning (TLS).
+Photogrammetry-based 3D reconstructions were generated in Reality Capture, and compared via cloud‑to‑cloud (C2C) metrics of precision, recall, and F‑score against ground‑truth point clouds from a UAV‑based LiDAR, validated by terrestrial laser scanning (TLS).

 Our experiments show that a GSD of 0.75–1.26 cm combined with 85% overlap delivers the optimal trade‑off: it achieves the highest mean F‑score across five roof sections while reducing image counts (233 captures) and compute time (3 min 31 s).
 Flights at 90% OL yielded no further gains and sometimes lower quality, and lower overlaps (<80%) produced significant distortions.
 We also confirm that UAV‑based LiDAR provides an effective alternative for TLS ground truth, with an 85% F‑score at a 2 cm threshold in C2C comparisons of specific test areas.